%@ Page Language="C#" ContentType="text/html" ResponseEncoding="UTF-8" %>

 - Loan Originators

 Each self-paced, self-study course examines a particular topic, allowing students to hone in on a focused set of learning concepts.
-Each course is designed with learning objectives, comprehensive course materials, learning reinforcement activities that appeal to various learning styles and real world examples, with audio and/or video recordings of industry experts.
+Each course is designed with learning objectives, comprehensive course materials, learning reinforcement activities that appeal to various learning styles, real world examples, and, where appropriate, video and/or audio recordings of industry experts.

 The final exam is completed online with instant grading, and you can download your industry-recognized certificate of completion after you successfully pass the course.
-While course completion time varies per student, it will take approximately one hour to complete this course.
+While course completion time varies per student, it will take approximately one hour to complete most courses.

 Students have 12 months from the registration date to complete the course.
 Upon successful completion of the course, students can download their industry-recognized certificate of completion and transcript.

-**Excludes AllRegs Education Package, the Fraudulent Identity Document Library Courses and FICO Pro Certification courses, including the FICO Credit Scores course.
+**Excludes SAFE Act Continuing Education Courses, the Fraudulent Identity Document Library Courses and FICO Pro Certification courses, including the FICO Credit Scores course.

 For more information or to register by phone, call your Regional Account Executive